Arthur Moss

 Arthur Harold Moss (November 1889 in Greenwich Village – February 20, 1969 in Neuilly-sur-Marne) was an American expatriate poet and magazine editor.

 Life

 His parents were Polish-Jewish immigrants.
-After serving in World War I, he attended Cornell University for three years, but dropped out.
+Arthur was inducted into the army on September 4, 1918.
+Arthur did not serve active duty in WW1.
+He served as a PVT with the QMC (Quarter Masters Corp) in Johnston Florida until he was discharged January 8, 1919.
+Arthur attended Cornell University for three years, but dropped out.

 The Quill

 In 1917, he returned to Greenwich Village, founding The Quill with partner Harold Hersey and was managing editor and wrote articles.
 It included artists Clara Tice, Wood Gaylor, Mark Tobey and Alfred J Frueh; writers included Ben De Casseres.

 He married Millia Davenport (1895–1992) and worked with her at The Quill.
 They co-authored, The Quill: For And By Greenwich Village, vol.4, no.8, 1919.
 They separated shortly thereafter.
 She went on to design costumes, and in 1948 wrote The Book of Costume.

 In 1920, he hired his future wife Florence Gilliam to edit Quill.
 In 1921 they moved to Paris, into a small apartment near Shakespeare and Company, the bookstore owned by Sylvia Beach.